threenine/rea-intelligence/content/what-is-cryptocurrency.md

 description: a definition of cryptocurrency
 date: 2019-02-22T13:59:57.000Z
 author: gary-woodfine
-fullscreen: false
 tags:
   - cryptocurrency
   - crypto
-cover: /uploads/cryptocurrency.jpg

 ---
-## What is Cryptocurrency

 The term **cryptocurrency** is applied to a digital or virtual currency that uses cryptography for security.
 Usually there is no physical form and is not typically redeemable against another commodity